Download

 CLINICAL BENEFITS

-SENVELGO® (velagliflozin oral solution) is a once-daily, liquid oral solution that can be administered directly into the cat’s mouth or applied onto a small amount of food.
+SENVELGO® (velagliflozin oral solution) is a once-daily, liquid oral solution that can be administered directly into the cat’s mouth or applied onto a small amount of wet food.

 • Reduces persistent hyperglycemia, leading to effective glycemic control in as soon as 1 week2